 - There is an entry fee per vehicle to the National Park.
-Best option whether visiting or as a WA local is to purchase the Park Pass which covers park entry fees for private vehicles allowing unlimited entry to all parks in Western Australia for the duration of the pass.
+The best option whether visiting or as a WA local is to purchase the Park Pass which covers park entry fees for private vehicles allowing unlimited entry to all parks in Western Australia for the duration of the pass.
 Holiday Passes are available for 4 weeks, or there is an Annual Pass which is much better value.

 - The only food option is at the Kiosk or restaurant at the Eco Retreat.

-- Campers need to BYO water and no open wood fires are permitted in within the National Park.
+- Campers need to BYO water and no open wood fires are permitted within the National Park.